Wall-Brew-Co/open-source/README.md

 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 - Other conduct which could reasonably be considered inappropriate in any setting

-Maintainers are expected to remove. edit, or reject any contribution that does not meet these standards.
+Maintainers are expected to remove, edit, or reject any contribution that does not meet these standards.
 Further, any maintainer or contributor found grossly in violation, intentionally in violation, or repeatedly in violation of these guidelines may be banned temporarily or permanently at the sole discretion of Wall Brew.

 Violations of these guidelines may be reported publicly by tagging any Wall Brew Maintainer or in private by emailing contact [at] wallbrew [dot] com.